YahooArchive/mojito-pipeline/README.md

 `autoPush`    | Optional.
 Defaults to false | Whether to push this mojit automatically after its parent has been pushed `blockParent` | Optional.
 Defaults to false | Whether to block the parent's dispatching until this mojit has been rendered

-It also includes optional properties that allow fine-tune control over the mojit's flow through its execution stages (see [mojit lifecycle](#mojit-lifecycle):
+It can also include optional properties that allow precise control over the mojit's flow through its execution stages (see [mojit lifecycle](#mojit-lifecycle):

 **Stage Action Rules**